 The Ahola was made by Augustine Mowa III.
 It is 9.75 inches to the tip of the tallest stick and $300.
 (SANTA FE) The Maraw is by Eric Holmes and has a flat but fully painted back.
-An impressive 21 inches tall. $300.
-(SANTA FE) Umtoinaqa is known in English as the Compassionate katsina as he comforts the children during their initiation ceremony into the Katsina Society by making them stronger.
-12 inches and $275.
+An impressive 21 inches tall, $300.
+(SANTA FE) The Hoho Mana is by Ryan Gashweseoma and is 9 inches. $350.
 (TUCSON)

-The two dolls above are both by Nick Brokeshoulder.
-A Tsaveyo, one of a family of ogre katsinas, measuring 14 inches high and $260.
-The Susopa/Cricket, honoring Charles Loloma’s drawing of that katsina.
-23 inches to the tip of the grass. $400.
-(SANTA FE)
+The three dolls above are both by Nick Brokeshoulder.
+A Tsaveyo, one of a family of ogre katsinas, it is 14 inches high and $280.
+The Heheya Mana is 10 high to the top of her butterfly whorls and $200.
+The Mastop is 9 inches high to the top of the head and $200.
+(ALL in SANTA FE)

 All five dolls in this row were carved by Darance Chimerica (Makwesa is his Hopi name).
 Each is 9 inches high and $300.
 From left to right: a Heheya, Hohoysi, an old style Turtle katsina, a Corn Boy and a Matya.
 (ALL IN TUCSON)